 From an emergency response perspective, the past 12 months have been extremely busy for the Service, despite the pandemic.
-We attended 3,336 fires including 772 deliberate fires and 650 accidental dwelling fires.
-We attended 485 road traffic collisions and rescued 274 people.
+We attended 3,336 fires (3,291 in 2019/20) including 772 deliberate fires (984 in 2019/20) and 650 accidental dwelling fires (706 in 2019/20).
+We attended 485 road traffic collisions (718 in 2019/20) and rescued 274 people (301 in 2019/20).
 2,302 other special service calls were attended and we supported partner agencies at 612 incidents involving collapse behind closed doors.

 On 18 May last year the Service received a call to a wildfire in Wareham Forest in Dorset, and it was soon declared a major incident.
 The main response effort lasted for two weeks during which time the Service and partner agencies managed more than 1000 personnel moves and 300 vehicle moves.
 The incident affected over 220 hectares of forest and heathland and incurred costs in excess of £500k.
-The incident was supported by National Resilience assets, a helicopter with a firefighting capability, specialist wildfire teams and Tactical Advisors, other specialist appliances and resources from partner agencies and other fire services including Avon, Devon & Somerset, Hampshire, Royal Berkshire, South Wales and West Sussex.
+The incident was supported by National Resilience assets, a helicopter with a firefighting capability, specialist wildfire teams and Tactical Advisors, other specialist appliances and resources from partner agencies and other Fire Services including Devon & Somerset, Hampshire, Royal Berkshire, Avon, West Sussex and South Wales.
 The incident was not officially closed by the Service until 14 July.

 We have a corporate target to achieve a 10-minute response time (including call handling and travel time) to fire in sleeping risk premises on 75% of occasions.
-Performance for 2020/21 was 73.2% and to have achieved the corporate target the Service would need to have met the response standard at an additional 14 incidents.
+Performance for 2020/21 was 73.2% (71.1% in 2019/20) and to have achieved the corporate target the Service would need to have met the response standard at an additional 14 incidents.
 Overall availability of fire appliances was 80.5%.

-The percentage for the first appliance attending road traffic collisions within 15 minutes (including call handling and travel time) was 77.2% in 2020/21.
+The percentage for the first appliance attending road traffic collisions within 15 minutes (including call handling and travel time) was 77.2% in 2020/21 (77.5% in 2019/20).
 All failures to meet the response standards are investigated to see if there were any contributing factors that are in our control that could be improved.
 Our Local Performance and Scrutiny committees monitor this information in more detail.